 Setting a course for a sustainable landscape

 On the third Thursday of each month, the South Atlantic LCC hosts a web forum that provides another way of sharing information and generating dialogue about what we're doing and how it's being done.
-The web forum takes place at 10am Eastern time and all are invited to attend.
+The web forum takes place at 10:00 am Eastern time and all are invited to attend.
 Every forum will have the same agenda:

-This is a great opportunity to find out what is going on and how we work, and to get involved in your cooperative!
+This is a great opportunity to find out what is going on and how we work, and to get involved in your Cooperative!
 Please join us in the discussion!

 Upcoming Web Forums

-To join the Web Forum please use the information below:
+To join the Web Forum, please use the information below.

-Join Instructions for Instant Net Conference:
+Instructions for Instant Net Conference (visual):